INDUSTRIAL

 Photo Gallery |

+.
 Before indulging ourselves into the images and technical descriptions of the locomotives, I feel the misunderstood "ban on steam locomotives in Manhattan" must be discussed.
-All too often, this ban is attributed to the Kaufman Act of 1923; but in reality, it is is the other way around - the 1908 prohibition of steam locomotives in tunnels in passenger service came first, and it did not result is all locomotives being banned in New York City.
-The Park Avenue Crash of 1902 This 1908 Law stemmed from the Park Avenue crash of 1902, where a passenger train rear-ended another passenger train in the Park Avenue Tunnels leading to Grand Central Terminal.
+All too often, this ban is attributed to the Kaufman Act of 1923; but in reality, it is the other way around - the 1908 prohibition of steam locomotives in tunnels in passenger service came first, and it did not result in all locomotives being banned in New York City.
+Restrictions on steam locomotives in Manhattan came in two phases, to two different degrees, many years apart.
+The Park Avenue Crash of 1902 This 1908 Law stemmed from the Park Avenue crash of January 8, 1902, where a standing New York, New Haven & Hartford RR passenger train was rear-ended by a New York Central RR passenger train in the Park Avenue Tunnels leading to Grand Central Terminal.
 The signals were obscured by smoke from the lead locomotive.
 17 passengers were killed and 36 injured.
 To prevent recurrence of the accident, an act by the New York State Legislature on May 7, 1903; and thus prohibiting the operation of steam locomotives operating in the Park Avenue Tunnels on Manhattan Island south of the Harlem River after June 30, 1908.
-Chapter 325 - Laws of 1903, Section 4: Shall not be lawful, except only in case of necessity, arising from the temporary failure of such other motive power as may be lawfully adopted, for any railroad corporation to operate trains by steam locomotives in Park avenue in the city of south of the Harlem river" Specifically, this legislation only prohibited the use of steam locomotives on Park Avenue or in Park Avenue Tunnels, which was used strictly for passenger conveyance to and from Grand Central Terminal.
+Chapter 325 - Laws of 1903, Section 4: Shall not be lawful, except only in case of necessity, arising from the temporary failure of such other motive power as may be lawfully adopted, for any railroad corporation to operate trains by steam locomotives in Park avenue in the city of New York south of the Harlem river.
+If trains shall be operated by steam locomotives in said Park avenue south of the Harlem river for a period of more than three days, the railroad corporation operating such trains shall pay to the city of New York a penalty of five hundred dollars for every day or part of day during which such trains are so operated, unless the mayor of the city of New York shall certify to the necessity for the use of steam locomotives arising from the temporary failure of other motive power."
+This legislation is very specific to the location on enforcement: Park Avenue south of Harlem River.
+While the tunnel begins at 97th Street but this legislation is understood to apply to the section of the elevated viaduct from 97th Street to the Harlem River.
+Specifically, this legislation only prohibited the use of steam locomotives on Park Avenue or in Park Avenue Tunnels, which was used strictly for passenger conveyance to and from Grand Central Depot / Terminal.
 No freight moved through these tunnels.
-Furthermore, this regulation DID NOT effect outdoor operations or those operation in a freight capacity any where else in Manhattan or the rest of the City of New York.
-Simply put, there are thousands of images showing steam locomotives operating in Manhattan right up until 1931 for all the Class 1 railroads. |
+Furthermore, this regulation DID NOT effect outdoor operations or those operations in a freight capacity anywhere else in Manhattan or the rest of the City of New York.

-In a recent discussion in a Facebook group taking place in March 2024, one of the conventional reciprocating piston steam dummy locomotives was misidentified as one of the enclosed gear driven Shays that the New York Central operated in Manhattan.
+In a recent discussion in a Facebook group taking place in March 2024, an image of one of the conventional reciprocating piston steam dummy locomotives was misidentified as one of the enclosed gear driven Shays that the New York Central operated in Manhattan.
 I have found other groups on the web, where this error has proliferated as well.

 During the late 19th and early 20th Century era of operations; locomotives that were expected to operate in the streets were equipped with a car body over the entire locomotive; as it was found that horses (the primary power mode for the everyman in those days) were easily spooked by the hissing steam, and movement of rods and linkage.
 So with a car body covering the locomotive, confusion results to "what's actually under there."This misidentification got me referencing my own page here, and I realized my locomotive data was very sparse and I had not touched this particular webpage in 14 years.
 And in those 14 years since I last worked on this page, quite a bit more images have surfaced and were known.
 So, it was time to dig out my builders records and get to the bottom of things and give this page some very needed attention.